 Is Legendary Celtic Warrior Queen Medb Buried In An Ancient Mound On The Top Of Knocknarea?

-Ellen Lloyd - AncientPages.com - Like many mythical Irish queens, Medb had a strong personality and she was courageous, intelligent, but also cunning and sometimes cruel.
+Ellen Lloyd - AncientPages.com - Like many mythical Irish queens, Medb had a strong personality, and she was courageous and intelligent but also cunning and sometimes cruel.

 Queen Maev by J. C. Leyendecker.
 Credit: Joseph Christian Leyendecker (1874 - 1951) - T. W. Rolleston, Myths and Legends of the Celtic Race, Public Domain - Right: Queen Maeve's Cairn on the summit of Knocknarea.
 Credit: carrowkeel.com

-Those who are somewhat familiar with Celtic mythology know it was from Scathach the great Irish hero Cuchulainn who learned how to become a mighty warrior.
-The legendary Martial arts teacher Scathach trained him personally and revealed to him secrets that made him invisible.
+Those who are somewhat familiar with Celtic mythology know it was from Scathach, the great Irish hero Cuchulainn, who learned how to become a mighty warrior.
+The legendary Martial arts teacher Scathach trained him personally and revealed secrets that made him invisible.

-Queen Medb of Connacht has often been referred to a sovereignty goddess, but we can only guess whether it is something she would have liked to be associated with.
-A sovereignty goddess is thought to represent the land, and sovereignty over the land.
-According to scholars, the term denotes a goddess who, personifying a territory, confers sovereignty upon a king by marrying or having sex with him.
+Queen Medb of Connacht has often been referred to as a sovereignty goddess, but we can only guess whether it is something she would have liked to be associated with.
+A sovereignty goddess is thought to represent the land and sovereignty over the land.
+According to scholars, the term denotes a goddess who personifies a territory and confers freedom upon a king by marrying or having sex with him.

 Queen Medb’s Encounter With Warrior Cuchulain

-From the old manuscript called the Book of Leinster, written in the twelfth century we get acquainted with a story that concerns the conflict between Ulster and Connacht, and the question of whether men can accept a female ruler.
+The Book of Leinster, an old manuscript written in the twelfth century, tells a story about the conflict between Ulster and Connacht and whether men could accept a female ruler.

 As the story goes, “one night, Ailill (ahl-il), the king of Connacht, and his wife, Queen Medb (mayv), lay in bed arguing over which one of them was richer.
 Ailill suggested that Medb had improved her lot by marrying him and that it was proper for a man to rule the kingdom instead of her, but Medb insisted that she was as rich and tough as any king.